blondie7575/Apple2BuildPipeline/README.md

 In order to use this infrastructure from Mac OS X, follow these instructions:
    1. Install Xcode from Apple.
 Xcode is generally the most popular app in the Mac App Store in the "Developer Tools" category.
-   2. [Download cc65 v2.13.3](ftp://ftp.musoftware.de/pub/uz/cc65/cc65-sources-2.13.3.tar.bz2).
-The instructions assume that this file ended up in your Downloads folder in your home directory.
+   2. Download cc65 v2.13.3 from ftp://ftp.musoftware.de/pub/uz/cc65/cc65-sources-2.13.3.tar.bz2  The instructions assume that this file ended up in your Downloads folder in your home directory.
    3. In a terminal, run the following commands: <pre>
 $ cd ~/Downloads
 $ tar xvjf cc65-sources-2.13.3.tar.bz2